-The graph below displays the value of all landings by Scottish based vessels for the years 2008 – 2012 (in 2012 prices).
+The graph below displays the value of all landings by Scottish based vessels for the years 2009 – 2013(p).

-The total value of sea fish and shellfish landed by Scottish vessels in 2012 was £466 million, a decrease of nine per cent in real terms compared with 2011, which had the highest recorded value of the century.
-The quantity of sea fish and shellfish landed was 365 thousand tonnes, two per cent more than in 2011.
+The total value of sea fish and shellfish landed by Scottish vessels in 2013(p) was £429 million, a decrease of eight per cent in nominal terms compared with 2012.
+The quantity of sea fish and shellfish landed was 366,400 tonnes, under half a per cent more than in 2012.

 The decrease in value of fish landings in 2013 is a result of reductions in the overall value of all species types.
 The very slight increase in overall volume landed was a result of increased demersal landings counter-balanced by decreased shellfish landings:

 - Pelagic – value decreased by eight per cent, volume slightly increased by 1 per cent

 - Demersal – value decreased by three per cent, volume increased by seven per cent